DoughnutsNCookies/42KL-CP-Push_swap/README.md

 # 42KL-CP-Push_swap
+Writing a sorting algorithm is always a very important step in a developer’s journey.

+Sorting values is simple.

+To sort them the fastest way possible is less simple.

+Especially because from one integer configuration to another, the most efficient sorting solution can differ.

 Push Swap challenges sorting data on a stack using a limited set of instructions in C, aiming to achieve the lowest possible number of actions.